sjondegast/yelpcamp-clone/logbook.md

 what is package-lock.json?
 VS Code code completion for node, express etc.
 VS Visual Code, how to set it up correctly?!

+# Comments Section 31
+    * Refactoring
+        -  Create a models directory
+        - Use module.exports inside the models
+        - Require everything correctly in app.js